YouTube Video to Text: The Complete Guide for 2026

 Export Options: What Can You Do with Your Text?

-Once you have your YouTube video converted to text, the next question is what format you need it in.
+Once it's text, the question is what format you need.

-PDF export - VidNotes generates clean, formatted PDFs with timestamps.
-Ideal for sharing with colleagues, submitting as study materials, or archiving.
+PDF export.
+VidNotes generates clean, formatted PDFs with timestamps.
+Good for sharing, study material, archives.

-Plain text (TXT) - Universal format that works everywhere.
-Copy into Google Docs, Notion, Word, or any note-taking app.
+Plain text (TXT).
+Universal.
+Pastes into Google Docs, Notion, Word, or any note app.

-Clipboard copy - For quick pasting into emails, chat messages, or social media posts.
-Most useful when you only need a specific section.
+Clipboard copy.
+For quick paste into emails, chat, or social.
+Best when you only need a section.

-AI-generated summaries - VidNotes creates concise summaries that capture the main points without requiring you to read the full transcript.
-This is the fastest way to get the gist of a long video.
+AI summaries.
+VidNotes makes concise summaries that capture the main points without you reading the whole transcript.
+Fastest way to get the gist of a long video.

-Flashcards - VidNotes generates question-and-answer flashcards from educational content.
-Export or study them directly in the app.
+Flashcards.
+VidNotes builds Q&A flashcards from educational content.
+Export or study in the app.

 Tips for Getting the Best Results

-2. Use the AI summary first.
-Before reading a full transcript, check the AI-generated summary.
-It often answers your question directly, saving you from reading thousands of words.
+2. Try the AI summary first.
+Before reading the full transcript, check the summary.
+Often it answers your question directly.

 3. Verify technical terms.
-AI transcription handles conversational speech extremely well but can stumble on specialized jargon, brand names, and acronyms.
-A quick proofread of technical terms catches most errors.
+AI handles conversational speech well but stumbles on specialized jargon, brand names, and acronyms.
+A quick proofread of those catches most errors.

-4. Leverage timestamps.
-When you find something important in the transcript, the timestamp lets you jump back to the original video for full context.
-This is faster than re-watching and more reliable than trusting the transcript alone.
+4. Use timestamps.
+When something important shows up in the transcript, jump back to the original video with the timestamp.
+Faster than rewatching and more reliable than trusting the transcript alone.

-5. Batch your transcription work.
-If you have multiple videos to process, transcribe them in sequence within VidNotes.
-Each takes about a minute, and having all transcripts in one library makes searching across them much easier later.
+5. Batch your work.
+Multiple videos?
+Run them in sequence in VidNotes.
+Each takes about a minute, and having them all in one library makes searching way easier.

 Frequently Asked Questions